Here’s a list of the most famous Chinese people, past and present.

 However, Mao is seen as the most revered leader of China, at least in recent times.

 If you travel to Beijing, you can take a photo of his portrait at the Gate of Heavenly Peace in Tiananmen Square.

 You can even get up close and personal with his preserved body at the Mausoleum of Mao Zedong.

-This stunning lady is a famous Chinese actress, model, television producer and singer.
+This stunning lady is a famous Chinese film star, model, television producer and singer.

-Fan Bingbing has starred in many Chinese movies as well as foreign-language films.
+Fan Bingbing has starred in many Chinese language movies as well as foreign-language films.

-While she’s certainly not a household name in the US, you may know her from Hollywood movies Iron Man 3 and X-Men: Days of Future Past.
+While she’s certainly not a household name in the US, you may know her from Hollywood blockbusters such as Iron Man 3 and X-Men: Days of Future Past.

 In July 2018, Fan was presumed missing following a tax evasion incident.
 But she surfaced online a few months later, apologizing to the public.

 The Chinese authorities ordered her and her companies to pay about US$129 million in taxes and penalties to avoid criminal prosecution.
 Ouch!